Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Flexible Spending Accounts

 One of the features offered through the Pre-tax Benefits Plan is the option of a Medical Reimbursement Account and/or Dependent Care Account.
 Contributions to these accounts are on a pre-tax basis and offer reimbursement for dependent care and health related expenses not covered by health insurance.
-Any money contributed to the account that is not used during the applicable calendar year will be forfeited.
-Like all pre-tax programs, changes or additions to reimbursement accounts are prohibited unless there is a qualifying status change.

 Annual State Open Enrollment

-Tax Sheltered Annuities
+Tax Sheltered Annuities (403b) and Deferred Compensation (457)

 Employee Tuition Scholarship Fund